How Does LendingTree Get Paid?

 A $0 annual fee is one of the best benefits of the Citi® Secured Mastercard®.
 Many credit-builder cards charge high annual fees along with hefty monthly maintenance charges, which can add up to more than $100 per year.

 A larger credit line may appeal to those who can afford a higher deposit and want to avoid bumping up against a low limit.
 This could be helpful for people who use their card for business travel or want to make a big ticket purchase with the protection of a credit card.
+It can also help you raise your credit quicker by keeping your credit utilization ratio low, which is an important credit score factor.

-• Free FICO® score access
+• Free FICO® Score access

-The Citi® Secured Mastercard® offers a helpful perk for credit builders: free FICO® score access.
-The card reports to the three major credit bureaus monthly, and you can use the free FICO® score feature to check your score regularly and watch it improve with responsible use of your credit card.
+The Citi® Secured Mastercard® offers a helpful perk for credit builders: free FICO® Score access.
+The card reports to the three major credit bureaus monthly, and you can use the free FICO® Score feature to check your score regularly and watch it improve with responsible use of your credit card.
 That means you use your card regularly, then pay at least the minimum payment due by the due date every time.

 Citi® Secured Mastercard® drawbacks